djgroen/student-resources/docs/paper-writing.md

 ## Phases of a paper

+There are different ways to write a paper, but normally I go through it in the following order:

 1. **Securing scientific contribution**:
     1. Obtain the baseline research output (or research)
     2. Clarify what is actually a new contribution.